ChengqingYu/Merlin/README.md

 After running the above file, the model's performance metrics under the four missing rates will be printed directly.

 ## Train one stage model
+We provid TSmixer as an example.
 If you want to train a separate forecasting model for a specific missing rate, you can run and debug the following code：
 ```bash
 python train_onestage.py
 ```

 ## Train two stage model
+We provid TimesNet as the imputation and iTransformer as forecasting.
 If you want to train a two stage model (imputation + forecasting) for a specific missing rate, you can run and debug the following code：
 ```bash
 python train_twostage.py